cscart/docs/en/user_guide/payment_methods/paypal_advanced.rst

 .. important::

-    The PayPal Payments Advanced add-on was renamed to Website Payments Pro in CS-Cart version **4.10.4**
+    The PayPal Payments Advanced add-on was renamed to Website Payments Pro in CS-Cart version **4.10.4**.

+    Please note that PayPal doesn’t accept new registrations for PayPal Advanced.
+The article is relevant only for the existing users of that solution.
+    If you are using CS-Cart 4.18.1, we recommend using :doc:`PayPal Checkout for Store Builder </user_guide/payment_methods/paypal_checkout>` or :doc:`PayPal Commerce Platform for Multi-Vendor </user_guide/payment_methods/paypal_commerce_platform>` instead.

 .. note::